atlasphp/Atlas.Orm/docs/records.md

 echo $thread->author_id; // 4
 ```

-!!! note
+> **Note:**
   If the Author Record is new, Atlas will NOT automatically insert the
   new Author and set the foreign key on the new Author Record via the `insert()`
   method.
 This can, however, be achieved using the `persist()` method.
 This is
   discussed later in this chapter.

 The following will fail.